Shopping for a new Chevrolet Volt?

 |$ 32,817||$ 34,185|

-The 2014 Volt continues largely unchanged from the previous year, aside from a leather-wrapped steering wheel and two new paint colors.
-The biggest change has been a whopping $5,000 price cut, from $39,995 to $34,995 (before incentives, but including the mandatory delivery fee).
-The reduction simply indicates the competitive pressure posed by the lower prices now offered on many other plug-in vehicles.
+Aside from a leather-wrapped steering wheel and two new paint colors, the Chevy Volt continues in 2014 largely unchanged from the previous year.
+The biggest update has been a whopping $5,000 price cut, from $39,995 to $34,995 (before incentives, but including the mandatory delivery fee).
+The reduction simply keeps the car within range of new lower prices now offered by many other plug-in vehicles.

 GM's most technologically advanced car can be plugged into the electric grid to recharge its 16-kilowatt-hour lithium-ion battery pack, which takes about 8 or 9 hours at 110 Volts and about half that using a 240-Volt, Level 2 charging station.
 The battery provides electricity to run the motor that actually turns the front wheels.
 When it's depleted (after an EPA-rated electric range of 38 miles), a 1.4-liter four-cylinder gasoline engine switches on to generate more electricity to keep it going for another 250-plus miles.